fortrabbit/legal/sla.md

     *  **99% uptime** in general (tinkering plans)
     *  **99.9% uptime** for scaling Components with two ore more Nodes (production plans)

 2. Monthly uptime percentage means the total number of minutes in a monthly billing cycle the fortrabbit storage system was connected to the internet ready to receive and provide information minus the number of minutes of downtime suffered in a monthly billing cycle, divided by the total number of minutes in a monthly billing cycle.
 3. The provider reserves the right to temporarily restrict the access of certain internet users or internet user groups to the provided services, if the security of network operations, integrity of the network and/or hosted data is endangered.
 4. The provider shall inform the customer about all planned network operations in advance.
 5. The provider endeavors to schedule planned network operation in low traffic periods, usually 10pm - 7am, on Saturday or Sunday.
-6. In the case of non-compliance of a certain service level, the provider provides an amount of credit granted under the following conditions.
+6. In the case of non-compliance of a certain service level, the provider provides an amount of credit granted under the following conditions:

     1. Credits will be granted if the customer applies within 5 calendar days of the end of the calendar month in a written form (email, fax, mail).
     2. The cumulative granted credits of all service levels shall be restricted of the total of the monthly renumeration of this service.